Stable Cohomology of Discriminant Complements for an algebraic curve: Introduction

 Let

-We have a natural inclusion map $i: U(\LL) \hookrightarrow \UU(\LL)$.
+There is a natural inclusion map $i: U(\LL) \hookrightarrow \UU(\LL)$.
 The aim of the present paper is to understand this inclusion at the level of cohomology.
 Our main theorem is as follows: \begin{thm} Let $X$ be a smooth projective complex algebraic curve of genus $g$.
 Let $n \ge 0$.
 Let $\LL$ be an algebraic line bundle of degree $n$ on $X$.
-Let $0\le k \le n -2g $.
 Let $i: U(\LL) \to \UU(\LL)$ be the inclusion map.
-Then is an isomorphism.
+Then for all $0\le 2k \le n -2g $, is an isomorphism.

 \end{thm}